alonisser/introduction-rabbitmq/presentation.md

 ##Client libraries

-* [Kombu](https://kombu.readthedocs.org/en/latest/) From the celery project
+* [Kombu](https://kombu.readthedocs.org/en/latest/) From the celery project, quite good exprience with it.
 * [Pika](https://pika.readthedocs.org/en/0.10.0/) looks a little lower level, I didn't write production code with it
 * [Puka](http://majek.github.io/puka/puka.html) Just bumped into it, looks nice, especially the asynchronous api.
-I'll try it a future project
+ I'll try it in a future project

 ---